muxi-ai/cli/docs/TUI-DESIGN.md

 ╭──────────────────────────────────────────────────────────────╮
 │ [⚙] Configure A2A inbound settings                           │
 │──────────────────────────────────────────────────────────────│
-│ ℹ Inbound A2A allows external formations to discover and     │ │ connect to your agents.                                      │ ╰──────────────────────────────────────────────────────────────╯
+│ Inbound A2A allows external formations to discover and       │ │ connect to your agents.                                      │
+╰──────────────────────────────────────────────────────────────╯
 ```